AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Choose ``Create bucket``

-:sparkles: You might receive an error that states: The requested bucket name is not avaiProjectle.
+:sparkles: We might receive an error that states: The requested bucket name is not avaiProjectle.
 If you get this error, choose the first Edit link, change the bucket name, and try again until the bucket name is accepted.

-	You will now configure the bucket to automatically trigger the Lambda function when a file is uploaded.
+	We will now configure the bucket to automatically trigger the Lambda function when a file is uploaded.

 - Choose the name of your ``inventory-`` bucket.